-Neither an indelible mark nor a paper transfer.
-A New York start-up created the first tattoos that disappear completely after a while, with the aim of opening the market to new, huge customers.
+Neither an indelible mark, nor a paper transfer.
+A New York start-up has created the first tattoos that disappear completely after a short while, with the aim of opening the market to a huge new clientele.

-For years, amateur tattoo artists around the world, mainly in Asia, have been offering "semi-permanent" tattoos, claiming that the use of vegetable ink and less penetration of the skin would make them disappear.
-It doesn't turn out exactly like this, quite the contrary.
-In practice, so-called "semi permanent" tattoos (unlike simple transfers that go away after a couple of washes) only tend to deteriorate.
-They never completely fade, to the point that several professional tattoo artists have raised the alarm.
+For years, amateur tattoo artists around the world, mainly in Asia, have offered "semi-permanent" tattoos, claiming that the use of vegetable ink and less skin penetration would make them disappear.
+It doesn't end up exactly like that, on the contrary.
+In practice, so-called "semi-permanent" tattoos (unlike simple transfers that go away after a couple of washes) only tend to deteriorate.
+They never fade completely, to the point that several professional tattoo artists have raised the alarm.

 Ephemeral tattoos - not for a little while, not forever.